deeptitilly/Projects/Sentiment Analysis of Political Tweets/README.md

 In this project, I've used lexicon-based tools and machine learning to build a sentiment analyzer to predict the sentiment around 3 2020 presidential candidates: Bernie Sanders, Elizabeth Warren, and Joe Biden.
 We also use unsupervised learning to perform topic modeling for each candidate.

 Data: The Twitter API was used to extract ~86,000 tweets about Bernie Sanders, Elizabeth Warren, and Joe Biden.
-The files containing the files can be found under the "code" folder.
+The files containing the tweets can be found under the "code" folder.
 Please unzip before using.

 Some topics covered in this project are:
 - Cleaning and Feature Extraction Using Unstructured Text Data (Bag-of-Words, TF-IDF)